Arno’s Engram keyboard layout

 G X J K R M F P

-We will run three stability tests on the winning layouts:
+We ran tests on the winning layout:

 Step 5.
 Arrange non-letter characters in easy-to-remember places